How to Make a Lactation Smoothie More Recipes to Increase Milk Supply

 In a blender, combine the following ingredients:

-• Ripe mango (or other fruit), 1-2 cups per serving depending on how sweet you’d like it to be and how much liquid you want in your shake/smoothie/drink/whatever else we’re calling these things these days.
-Raspberries and blueberries are also good choices here; try combining them for an antioxidant boost!
-This is supposed to be healthy for mommy too so eat up!
-Remember those days when everyone would tell me not too eat something because my baby might get gas?
+- Ripe mango (or other fruit), 1-2 cups per serving, depending on how sweet you’d like it to be and how much liquid you want in your shake/smoothie/drink/whatever else we’re calling these things these days.
+Raspberries and blueberries are also good choices here; combine them for an antioxidant boost!
+This is also supposed to be healthy for mommy, so eat up!
+Remember when everyone told me not to eat something because my baby might get gas?
 Those were terrible times…

-• 1 scoop of whey protein powder, vanilla flavor, preferably organic and grass fed (or soy protein powder if you are vegan)
+- One scoop of whey protein powder, vanilla flavor, preferably organic and grass-fed (or soy protein powder if you are vegan)

-• 2 tablespoons of flax seeds, ground into a powder form.
-You can grind your own in a coffee grinder or use store bought flax meal.
+- Two tablespoons of flax seeds, ground into a powder form.
+You can grind your own in a coffee grinder or use a store-bought flax meal.

 Best Lactation Shake Ingredients